Watson Country

-Watson Country is the title of a recording by American folk music and country blues artists Doc Watson and Merle Watson, released in 1996.

-This collection is taken from the albums Watson recorded for Flying Fish between 1980-1984.
+Watson Country is a 1996 compilation of music by American folk music and country blues artists Doc Watson and Merle Watson.
+The collection is taken from the albums Watson recorded for Flying Fish Records between 1980 and 1984.
 It contains two previously unreleased tracks: "Bye Bye Bluebelle/Smiles" and "Leaving London".

 Reception

 Writing for Allmusic, music critic Rick Anderson wrote of the album "It has the smooth Nashville production characteristic of his albums of the time, but that's not really a flaw — even if it takes some of the leather out of his playing, having a full backing band extends his appeal beyond the hillbilly curtain, and to many ears, that's a good thing...
 Doc recorded many albums in this style, but for newcomers this is a nice sampler of his middle years."